noahmm35/CS341/README.md

 ## Assignment 1

-Assignment 1 - Classes and Object in C++
+Introduction to classes and objects in C++

+Goal is to simulate stock-car race and determine a winner

+## Assignment 2

+Work in progess, more advanced version of Assignment 1

+## Assignment 3

-Assignment 3 - Bitwise operations & Bit Arrays
+Bit Arrays & Bitwise operations

+## Assignment 4

-Assignment 4 - (Doubly) Linked Lists
+(Doubly) Linked Lists

-Assignment 5 - Red Black Trees
+## Assignment 5

+Red-Black Trees

+## Assignment 6

-Assignment 6 - Hash Tables
+Hashing / Hash Tables